Skip to content

 Versus the Competition, Briefly

 I already mentioned Bitwarden a few times.
 Great free option, open source, does the job.
-Less polish, no Travel Mode, no SSH key management, no Watchtower equivalent that is as good.
+Less polish, no Travel Mode, no SSH key management, no Watchtower equivalent that's as good.
 If you want free and functional, Bitwarden.
 If you want polished and you can swing three bucks a month, 1Password.

 LastPass used to be the default recommendation.
 Then they got breached in 2022 and encrypted vault data was exposed.
 They have made improvements since then, but the trust damage was massive and, honestly, warranted.
 1Password's dual-key architecture (master password plus Secret Key) means even a hypothetical server breach yields nothing useful.
 That is a structural advantage, not just a marketing claim.